The Different Types of Cardiovascular Fitness

 Traditional cardio encompasses all variations of running, biking, and swimming.
-For this writing I am mostly going to focus on running for traditional cardio, since that is the area for which I train people the most and have the most familiarity.
+For this writing I am mostly going to focus on running for traditional cardio exercises, since that is the area for which I train people the most and have the most familiarity.

 I am biased toward running for cardiovascular fitness so I will focus on it.
 To keep things simple, I will break the different types of running into sprinting, mid-distance, distance, and ultrarunning, then cover some competitively run distances for each.